johnpancoast/kohana-babble/README.md

 1. Clone this repository to APPPATH/modules/babble.
 2. Include it in your application/bootstrap.php file.
 3. Make version 1 of the API.
 There's a template at misc/babble-version/1.
-I recommend putting this in your application directory like so. `cp -R misc/babble-versions <YOUR APP PATH>` this way you have a directory for all future versions of your api.
+I recommend putting this in your application directory like so. `cp -R misc/babble-versions <YOUR APP PATH>/` this way you have a directory for all future versions of your api.
 An API version will be loaded as a Kohana module.
 Which one is loaded depends on the Accept header, Content-Type header, or the babble.current_version value in the config.